pgbackrest/pgbackrest/README.md

 ##### Example

 ```
-/path/to/pg_backrest.pl --stanza=db archive-push %p
+/path/to/pg_backrest --stanza=db archive-push %p
 ```
-Accepts a WAL segment from PostgreSQL and archives it in the repository.  `%p` is how PostgreSQL specifies the location of the WAL segment to be archived.
+Accepts a WAL segment from PostgreSQL and archives it in the repository defined by `repo-path`.  `%p` is how PostgreSQL specifies the location of the WAL segment to be archived.

 #### `archive-get` command